 Born and raised in Belfast on a strict diet of Prince and Jimi Hendrix, his fusion of pin-drop delicacy and acoustic groove draws comparisons as diverse as Nick Drake and Jason Mraz.

 His 3-track single “Ricochet” received airplay on BBC Radio Scotland and his self-produced EP “Eponymoose” sold out multiple re-pressings at live shows.

 As a multi-instrumentalist and session player, he's performed and recorded with many artists.
 Some shameless name-drops include: KT Tunstall, Horse, Adam Holmes, Alex Cornish and The Jellyman’s Daughter.

 He has just finished recording his debut album with legendary producer John Wood and a team of stunning musicians.
-The record will be released in Spring 2018 and he is currently looking for touring opportunities.
+The record will be released later in 2018 and he is currently looking for touring opportunities.

 "Expect big things from this clever, talented act."
 (5 stars - festivaljournal.co.uk)